-The camera interface on the iPad mini 2 is something of a confusing one, as just like the iPad Air it's got a stripped-down version of the iPhone 5S and iPhone 6 app.
+The camera interface on the iPad mini 2 is something of a confusing one, as just like the iPad Air it's got a stripped-down version of the app you find in Apple's iPhones.

-Given the architecture is almost identical from the iPhone 5S to the iPad Air and mini 2, we can't see why these options aren't there.
+Given that the architecture is almost identical from the iPhone 5S to the iPad Air and mini 2, I can't see why the options aren't the same across the board.

-We're more tolerant of this on a smaller iPad, and we have to say that despite only taking 5MP stills the output is very impressive.
+I'm more tolerant of this on a smaller iPad, and I have to say that despite only taking 5MP stills the output is very impressive.

-The ability to lock auto focus and exposure is still very handy, and in portrait mode especially it was very easy to actually take pictures thanks to the even weight of the device.
+The ability to lock the autofocus and exposure is still very handy, and in portrait mode especially it was very easy to actually take pictures thanks to the even weight of the device.

-Flicking between the modes was no hassle with one hand, and while we noted a couple of times when the auto focus took too long to kick in, when it got it right we were really pleased with the results.
+Flicking between the modes was no hassle with one hand, and while I noted a couple of times when the autofocus took too long to kick in, when it got it right I was really pleased with the results.

-Being able to edit them on the device with iPhoto was brilliant too, although you're more limited with what you can do with the smaller screen.
-We kept wishing we could alter them on the iPad Air 2 instead, which has a much larger capacity for editing thanks to the increase in size, if not pixel count.
+Being able to edit them on the device with the new-look Photos app was brilliant too, although you're more limited with what you can do with the smaller screen.
+I kept wishing I could edit them on the iPad Air 2 instead, which has a much larger capacity for editing thanks to the increase in size, if not pixel count.